kragen/derctuo/markdown/adiabatic-separation.md

 temperature oscillations.
 Sound waves in air can reach a few megahertz over meter-like distances and much higher amplitudes than we are commonly used to, up to nearly an atmosphere even at atmospheric pressure, and higher amplitudes still at higher pressures.
-Let's consider a sinusoid.
+Let’s consider a sinusoid.

-Normally the oscillation of pressure, volume, and temperature is almost perfectly in phase; especially at high frequencies, the hot compressed gas only has time to lose a tiny amount of heat through radiation or conduction before it's being decompressed and thus cooled, and once cold it only has time to *gain* a tiny amount of heat by absorbing radiation or conduction before the cycle starts again.
+Normally the oscillation of pressure, volume, and temperature is almost perfectly in phase; especially at high frequencies, the hot compressed gas only has time to lose a tiny amount of heat through radiation or conduction before it’s being decompressed and thus cooled, and once cold it only has time to *gain* a tiny amount of heat by absorbing radiation or conduction before the cycle starts again.
-In a traveling wave, 90° out of phase to this oscillation of volume (and, to a very good approximation, temperature and pressure, XXX no that's exactly backwards), is an oscillation of displacement.
+In a traveling wave, 90° out of phase to this oscillation of volume (and, to a very good approximation, temperature and pressure, XXX no that’s exactly backwards), is an oscillation of displacement.
 Assuming no overall movement, a parcel of air passes its average position when it is either maximally small or maximally large.
 Suppose the wave is moving to the right.
 When it is maximally small,